emedware/vue-golden-layout/README.md

 import vgl from 'vue-golden-layout'
 Vue.use(vgl);
 ```

+Your `Vue` alias should be `vue.common`: using `vue.esm` can cause errors.

-Unfortunately, fuse-box poorly makes universal bundles.
-To bundle `vue-golden-layout`, you can simply bundle the sources.
+In case of incompatibility with bundlers, you can bundle `vue-golden-layout` by simply bundling the sources.
 The sources entry point is in `vue-golden-layout/src/index.ts`

 ```javascript
 import vgl from 'vue-golden-layout/src'
 Vue.use(vgl);